Comparing CDN Performance

 The Planet (Texas) 8.9 Seconds (11.2 MB/s) 9.3 Seconds (10.8 MB/s)

 It’s clear the Roadrunner residential connection was the bottle neck in both downloads.
 However, when tested from Rackspace Cloud Servers, both Amazon Cloud Front and Rackspace Cloud Files performed quite well.
 In the test using Amazon EC2, it’s clear that Amazon was the winner.
 However, the speeds were MUCH worse than when accessed from Rackspace’s network.
 This leads me to believe that the only reason Amazon won that test was because of their extremely close proximity to their CDN servers.
-Both providers were faster when pulling from there own network, this was no surprise.
+Both providers were faster when pulling from their own network, this was no surprise.
 However, when pulled from a separate network, in this case Roadrunner and The Planet, Amazon scored slightly faster.

 Features